Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Miami (FL) Southridge 4-star Tyrique Stevenson is a potential 5-star player in this class and an elite athlete.
 A recent transfer from Homestead (FL) South Dade, Stevenson would be at the top of Miami’s board no matter the school he attended.
 At 6’0” 190lbs, Stevenson has the height, build, and athleticism to be an impact player in the secondary from day 1.
 Obviously, a player of Stevenson’s caliber has his fair share of suitors — he claims 28 scholarship offers, including Alabama, Clemson, Florida and Florida State.

-Miami now finds itself in a dogfight with Georgia for Stevenson.
-He has visited Athens twice recently, including for their Dawg Night camp this past weekend instead of Paradise Camp at Miami.
-Stevenson did visit Coral Gables on Thursday, but all the momentum seems to be heading towards Georgia at this moment.
-Still, Miami will fight for their top target until the end.
+Miami now finds itself in a dogfight with Georgia — widely thought to be the leaders in this recruitment — for Stevenson.
+He has visited Athens at least twice, including for their Dawg Night camp in July instead of Paradise Camp at Miami.

 Also, there is debate as to whether Miami wants Stevenson at CB or S. But, for my money, just get him on the roster and let the rest work itself out later.

 West Palm Beach (FL) Palm Beach Central 5-star Akeem Dent is a top CB in the 2019 recruiting class.
 Once committed to Miami, Dent flipped to Florida State last July.
 Obviously, the #1 CB in America is a player that Miami — and many schools — want, and they’re trying to get him to flip from FSU.
-Dent and his mother visited Coral Gables for a recent Junior Day event, so there’s been connection to campus.
+Dent and his mother visited Coral Gables for a summer Junior Day event, so there’s been connection to campus.
+Dent has also visited Hard Rock Stadium for a game in recent weeks.
 Even still, the Canes are fighting an uphill battle in this recruitment, with Florida State and Alabama leading the way.

 Tampa (FL) Chamberlain 4-star John Dixon is another option at CB for Miami.
 At 6’0” 170lb, Dixon has good height and length for the position.
 He fits the physical profile that Miami wants, and that’s a good thing.
 With 18 offers at current, Dixon has plenty of options.
 Florida is widely seen as the unquestioned leader in his recruitment, and with Miami having already taken commitments from Brownlee, Couch, and Good at CB, there may not be a spot in this class for Dixon at this time.